nix-community/buildbot-nix/README.md

 4. **Refresh GitHub Projects**: Currently buildbot-nix doesn't respond to changes (new repositories or installations) automatically, it is therefore necessary to manually trigger a reload or wait for the next periodic reload.

-###### Token Auth

-To integrate with GitHub using legacy token authentication:

-1. **GitHub Token**: Obtain a GitHub token with `admin:repo_hook` and `repo` permissions.
-For GitHub organizations, it's advisable to create a separate GitHub user for managing repository webhooks.

 ##### Optional when using GitHub login